MultiQC/MultiQC/CONTRIBUTING.md

 }
 ```

-Finally, a config dict can be supplied.
+Like the X,Y plot, a config dict can be supplied.
 The defaults are as follows:
 ```python
 config = {
     'id': '<random string>',                # HTML ID used for plot